gyr0tron/reTax/README.md

 Please take a look at our [contributing](https://github.com/gyr0tron/reTax/blob/master/CONTRIBUTING.md/) guidelines if you are interested in helping!

 ## 📝 Note
-This project was developed in about 24 hours at [Mumbai Hackathon 2019](https://mumbaihackathon.in) by `Team AntiSocialSocialClub`.
+This project was developed in about 24 hours at [HaXplore](https://codefest.tech/haxplore) by `Team AntiSocialSocialClub`.
 We are open to suggestions and any help to related to the project.

 ## 🧰 Contributors
 <p>